josephsl/wintenApps/addoninternals.md

 * Search suggestions: NVDA now plays a sound to indicate appearance of search suggestions, incorporated into NVDA 2017.3 and later expanded in 2021.3 to include suggestion count announcement.
 More on this below.
 * Live region change announcements in various apps.
 In the global plugin portion, a way to define and track this event is included.
 As of 2022, live region change event is fully tracked by NVDA itself.
 * Floating suggestions such as Emoji panel in Windows 10 1709 (Fall Creators Update) and hardware keyboard suggestions in 1803 (April 2018 Update).
 This has been incorporated into NVDA 2018.3 with refinements since then.
 * Support for UIA notification event introduced in Windows 10 1709.
-This became part of NVDA in 2018.2, and refined in 2019.2 to interupt users when important notifications are pending.
+This became part of NVDA in 2018.2, refined in 2019.2 to interupt users when important notifications are pending, and overhauled in 2025.2 to handle notifications from elements without window handle if allowed by app modules.
 * Providing more meaningful labels for certain controls such as update history in Settings/Update and Security/Windows Update, sensitive to changes in Insider Preview builds.
 * Announcing tooltips from universal apps, incorporated into NVDA 2019.3.
 * Recognizing dialogs powered by XAML and various frameworks.
 Since NVDA 2018.3, NVDA itself takes care of this in most situations, with an updated procedure introduced in NVDA 2024.1.
 * Announcements on accessible (keyboard based) drag and drop if the element supports it.
-These include rearranging tiles in Windows 10 Start menu, reordering virtual desktops in Windows 11 task view, and other places where drag and drop operations are possible.
+These include rearranging tiles in Windows 10 Start menu, reordering virtual desktops in Windows 11 task view, repositioning pinned items in Windows 11 taskbar, and other places where drag and drop operations are possible.
 NVDA 2022.4 and later includes drag and drop announcements powered entirely by code from this add-on.
 * Reclassifying some top-level window elements as UIA to allow mouse and touch navigation in recent app releases and parts of Windows interface.

 We'll meet various UIA controls and workarounds (including notable changes introduced and then removed in past releases) throughout this article.

 ## Windows App Objects

 Windows App Essentials add-on comes with Windows App Objects (WinAppObjs; formerly Windows 10 Objects or WinTenObjs for short), a global plugin that contains definitions of common controls encountered in Windows and various universal apps.
 In its infancy, this global plugin was home to a variety of event handlers, overlay classes, and workarounds, but its scale has gone down significantly in 2023 when virtual desktops announcement became part of NVDA 2023.2.
 The scale has gone down even more in 2024 with updated dialog detection transferred to NVDA, and remained an empty module until March 2025 when a global mechanism to support mouse and touch navigation in WinUI 3 apps was introduced.
-With WinUI 3 fix included in NVDA 2025.2, the global plugin once again became empty in April 2025.
+With WinUI 3 fix included in NVDA 2025.2, the global plugin once again became empty in April 2025 until an improved UIA notification event handler made its debut in June, and that, to, was incorporated into NVDA 2025.2.

 Historically, Windows App Objects global plugin included handlers for some UIA events such as virtual desktop switch announcements, search suggestions, among other things.
 In older add-on releases, the global plugin was also home for add-on update checks (removed in 2019) and handled more modern controls (most were transferred to NVDA in recent years).